Eolu/aframe-state-restrict/README.md

 This component pauses and hides an entity if it does not contain any of the specified states.

-Using tihs along with [aframe-vr-mode-watcher](https://github.com/Eolu/aframe-vr-mode-watcher) can allow you to create entities that are conditionally active only during vr or non-vr modes.
+Using this along with [aframe-vr-mode-watcher](https://github.com/Eolu/aframe-vr-mode-watcher) can allow you to create entities that are conditionally active only during vr or non-vr modes.

 ## API